Al Hayba: Criticism

 In 2018, a lawsuit was filed against the show, alleging that it promoted stereotypes of Baalbek as criminal, including widespread drug use and violence.
 In response, Cedars Art Production referenced the show's disclaimer that all details are fictional.
 Viewers have linked the show's fictional setting to Baalbeck due to proximity to the Syrian border, use of regional dialect, and history of familial conflicts.

-Lead actress in season 3, Cyrine Abdelnour's character Noor Rahme is a TV presenter with a politically powerful friend of benefit who helped her gain publicity and this created controversy as the public where saying that this promotes the idea that Lebanese TV presenters all use powerful figures to get publicity.
+Lead actress in season 3, Cyrine Abdelnour's character Noor Rahme is a TV presenter with a politically powerful friend of benefit who helped her gain publicity and this created controversy as the public were saying that this promotes the idea that Lebanese TV presenters all use powerful figures to get publicity.
 Cyrine Abdelnour later said that this isn't the case.

 Lead actress in season 1, Nadine Nassib Njeim turned down the season 2 contract due to lack of her role's prominence and described the show as a predominantly male story.

 Critics claim that an episode in which actor Taim Hasan's character beats his wife Sumaya, played by Nicole Saba, normalizes domestic violence.